Other potentially useful submission options or techniques

 |# Submission time (H:M:S DD/MM/YYYY) <date/time>||Date and time that the job was submitted|

-It is not possible to inherit all the environment variables from the shell that submits a job, so fsl_sub allows you to specify environment variables that should be transferred to the job.
+On the jalapeno cluster, by default, your entire shell environment (settings) are transferred to your job when it starts up.
+On some systems (for example the BMRC cluster) this is not possible and so fsl_sub allows you to specify environment variables that should be transferred to the job.
 This can also be useful if you are scheduling many similar tasks and need to specify a different value for an environment variable for each run, for example SUBJECTS_DIR which FreeSurfer uses to specify where your data sets reside.
-The --export option is used for this purpose.
+The --export option

 SKIPPING COMMAND VALIDATION